57130500006/mfec_assignment_react/README.md

 # mfec_assignment_react
-This is assignment for testing to mfec and this project is Reactjs created for reading json file
+This is assignment for testing to mfec and this project created by Reactjs that reading json file